Suspect in deadly mass stabbings eludes Canadian manhunt for 3rd day | Law-Order

 The pair are suspected of killing 10 people and wounding 18 others in a stabbing rampage in the James Smith Cree reserve and nearby village of Weldon, roiling an indigenous community of 3,400 people in one of the deadliest attacks in Canada's modern history.
 Among the surviving victims, 10 remained hospitalized as of Tuesday afternoon, seven listed in stable condition and three in critical, health authorities said.

-The Regina police chief had said late Monday that the search for Sanderson was focused in that city.
-On Tuesday the manhunt's direction appeared to shift as the RCMP in Saskatchewan issued an emergency alert saying they were responding to reports the suspect was spotted on the James Smith Cree reserve and warning residents to shelter in place.
+The Regina police chief, Evan Bray, said late Monday the search for Sanderson was focused in that city, but in a videotaped Twitter update posted on Tuesday said the manhunt had "expanded into the province."
+The direction appeared to shift back to the vicinity of the crime scene earlier Tuesday as the RCMP in Saskatchewan issued an emergency alert saying its officers were responding to reports of a "possible sighting" of the suspect on the James Smith Cree reserve.

-The alert was updated three hours later to say Sanderson was not found there, that his whereabouts remained unknown, and the public should "take appropriate precautions."
+The alert, which initially warned local residents to shelter in place as a precaution, was updated three hours later to say Sanderson was not found there, that his whereabouts remained unknown, and the public should "take appropriate precautions."
 MOTIVES UNCLEAR

 Authorities offered no possible motive for the attacks.
 Police said some victims appeared to have been targeted, while others were apparently random.
 (Graphic: https://tmsnrt.rs/3cKaBP0) Some First Nation leaders have linked the killings to drug use, but police have not cited drugs or alcohol as factors.